Morrison Foundation gift makes Cheyenne Bottoms video possible

 To kick off Homecoming weekend, a seven-figure gift was revealed at a dedication and major gift announcement at Fort Hays State University...

-FHSU Foundation Welcomes 8 New Members to its Board of Trustees
+FHSU Foundation welcomes new Board of Trustees